raspberrypilearning/solar-system-simulator/en/step_2.md

 ### Draw Mercury's orbit

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Modeling orbits:**</span> the real planets don't orbit in perfect circles.
-Their orbits are actually oval shaped.
+<span style="color: #0faeb0">**Modeling orbits:**</span> The real planets' orbits are not perfect circles — they're oval shaped.
 But using circles makes the model easier to build!
 </p>

-You can get a value out of a dictionary using its key in square brackets (`[]`), just like getting a list item by its index.
+You can get a value out of a dictionary using its key in square brackets (`[]`),  like getting a list item by its index.
 For example `mercury['size']` would get you the matching value, `15`.

 --- task ---

 Find the `#draw_orbits function` comment.
-Create the function below it and add the code to draw Mercury's orbit around the centre using the `orbit` value from the `mercury` dictionary.
+Create the function below it.
+Then draw Mercury's orbit around the centre of the model.

 --- code ---
 ---
 language: python
 filename: main.py — draw_orbits()
+line_numbers: true
+line_number_start: 24
+line_highlights: 25-29
 ---
 # draw_orbits function
 def draw_orbits():